 Brown rot on peach trees can be treated with fungicides, including myclobutanil or Captan, but there are also things you can do to prevent the infection or manage and control it without losing too much fruit.

-The infection begins in temperatures as low as 41 degrees Fahrenheit (5 Celsius), but 77 F. (25 Celsius) is the ideal temperature.
+The infection begins in temperatures as low as 41 degrees F. (5 C.), but 77 degrees F. (25 C.) is the ideal temperature.
 Water on petals and twigs is necessary for infections to begin in the spring.
 Avoiding overhead watering and keeping trees thinned adequately for good airflow and drying after rains is important.

 Good sanitary practices in the orchard is among the best things you can do to control brown rot of peaches.
 Any fruit you thin from the tree should be removed and destroyed.
 Clean up under trees in fall, after harvesting peaches, and remove any rotted fruits especially.
 If you see signs of infection in the spring blossoms that spread to twigs, trim out those twigs showing cankers during the summer months.